-In Minnesota, transportation generates the most greenhouse gas emissions.
-Although freight transportation contributes to this, individual travel makes up a far greater percentage of Richfield's transportation emissions (Met Council Greenhouse Gas Inventory, 2018).
+In Minnesota, transportation is the largest sector of greenhouse gas emissions.
+Although freight transportation (shipping, trucking) contributes to this, individual travel makes up a far greater percentage of Richfield's transportation emissions (Met Council Greenhouse Gas Inventory, 2018).
 While there has been progress in promoting and planning for alternative modes of transportation (public transit, biking, walking, rolling, riding scooters or skateboards, etc), the car continues to be the primary mode of transport for many.
 Additionally, most of those trips have a single occupant, especially commutes.